ml6team/fondant/examples/pipelines/filter-cc-25m/README.md

 and is available in various data formats.
 In this illustrative example, our objective is to refine the dataset to exclusively include PNG files.

-We with the initialization of the image dataset sourced from HuggingFace.
+We start with the initialization of the image dataset sourced from HuggingFace.
 Afterwards, we narrow down the dataset contents to exclusively encompass PNG files.
 Finally, we proceed with the downloading of these carefully selected images.
 Accomplishing these tasks necessitates the use of both pre-built reusable components (HuggingFace dataset loading and image